 Prior to advertising PGR studentships, project proposal forms must be completed by supervisors and approved by the MRes course director, for MRes projects, and by the Head of the Graduate School, for PhD projects.
-Approval will be contingent on confirmation of the project plan, facilities, supervision and funding.
+Approval will be contingent on confirmation of the project plan, facilities, supervision and funding

-The minimum requirement for admission to a research degree is normally either an upper second-class honours degree from a UK university; an overseas qualification of an equivalent standard in a subject appropriate for the study topic to be followed; a registered qualification appropriate to the course of study; or a Master's degree in a subject appropriate to the course of study.
+The minimum requirement for admission to a research degree is normally either an upper second-class honours degree from a UK university (for an MRes, it is a lower second-class honours degree); an overseas qualification of an equivalent standard in a subject appropriate for the study topic to be followed; a registered qualification appropriate to the course of study; or a Master's degree in a subject appropriate to the course of study.
 Where the applicant's first language is not English, they will be required to demonstrate proficiency in English language to a level specified by the RVC.